U.S. storm's rains wreak havoc on southeastern states

 ANOTHER STORM BREWING

-Sally was the 18th named storm in the Atlantic this year and the eighth of tropical storm or hurricane strength to hit the United States.
+Sally was the 18th named storm in the Atlantic this year and the eighth of tropical storm of hurricane strength to hit the United States.

 A tropical disturbance was brewing in the southern Gulf of Mexico on Thursday that has a 90% chance of becoming a cyclone in the next 48 hours.
 Two other named storms were in the Atlantic, making this one of the most active Atlantic hurricane seasons on record.